 How to Serve Skillet Pizza Dip

 Skillet Pizza Dip is a finger food that can be added to your other dips at your next party or game day celebration.
 In fact, it may even be your next meal!
 Anyway, simply tear off as many rolls as you are craving and spoon up as much dip as you would like.
 Besides the rolls, this dip is great with pita chips, crackers, baguette chips, and bagel chips.
 Dip in!

-- 1 package (16 ounces) frozen bread dough dinner rolls, thawed
+- 1 package (16 ounces) frozen dinner roll dough, thawed

-- 1 package (8 ounces) cream cheese, room temperature
+- 1 block (8 ounces) cream cheese, room temperature

 - 1 teaspoon Italian seasoning

 - ¼ cup (28 g) mozzarella cheese, shredded

 - In a small bowl, whisk together the butter, garlic powder, parmesan, Italian seasoning, and crushed red pepper flakes.

 - Cut each dinner roll in half.
 Roll each half into a ball.

 - Place the dough balls along the outer edge of a 13-inch cast-iron skillet, leaving the center open.
 Brush the tops of the rolls with the melted butter mixture.
 Reserve any remaining butter mixture.